 Mortgage fraud is not a new scheme.
 White collar criminals have long devised elaborate scams to defraud buyers and banks of loan money.
 A November 2009 Maryland case, resulting in a 42-month jail term for Terrence White, involved White and others paying "straw buyers" $10,000 to purchase properties.
 False mortgage and settlement documents were created resulting in more than $19 million in loans.
 Most of the funds have not been paid back and the properties have gone into default.

 But if banks and other lenders are not savvy enough to see through these scams, how can consumers?

-, phony buyers were paid to front transactions -- a costly mistake, as McConville kept the falsely obtained funds and the phony buyers were left with real ruin to their credit
+In the Maryland incident, and another California case involving former slasher movie producer James McConville, phony buyers were paid to front transactions -- a costly mistake, as McConville kept the falsely obtained funds and the phony buyers were left with real ruin to their credit.

 Find credit information at AOL Real Estate's Credit Center.